quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 "quintoandar/no-typo-components": 2,
 ```

+## Versioning

+We use [SemVer](http://semver.org/) for versioning.
+For the versions available, see the [CHANGELOG.md](https://github.com/quintoandar/eslint-config-quintoandar/blob/master/eslint-config-quintoandar-pwa/CHANGELOG.md)

 ## Contributing

-Please read [CONTRIBUTING.md](../CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/quintoandar/eslint-config-quintoandar/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ### How to write a new custom rule